money.co.uk, Dot Zinc Limited, 160 Fleet Street, London. EC4A 2DQ. We are a Credit Broker for all consumer credit products promoted on money.co.uk.

 Essentially this means that the amount you might be able to borrow is restricted to up to half the value of your car.

 There are also likely to be strict criteria to the type of vehicle logbook loan providers will accept, with most putting an age limit and other restrictions on the type of vehicle that will be considered.
+So before you apply for the loan be sure that your car is in an acceptable condition so you don't waste your time on something that isn't available to you.

 Every log book loan company must display a representative APR, this is an illustration of the interest you might have to pay on a logbook loan should you apply and is a good way to compare the relative costs of each loan.